Left orderability, foliations, and transverse $(\pi_1,\mathbb{R})$ structures for $3$-manifolds with sphere boundary

 (1) $M$ is a non-L-space.

 (2) $\pi_1(M)$ is left orderable.

 (3) $M$ admits a co-orientable taut foliation. \end{conjecture}

 Conjecture \ref{L-space conjecture} has been proved for graph manifolds in \hyperref[BC]{[BC]}, \hyperref[Ra]{[Ra]}, \hyperref[HRRW]{[HRRW]}.
-The implication (3) $\Rightarrow$ (1) is known by \hyperref[B]{[B]}, \hyperref[OS]{[OS]}, \hyperref[KR]{[KR]}.
-In \hyperref[Ga1]{[Ga1]}, Gabai proved that all closed orientable irreducible $3$-manifolds with $b_1 > 0$ admit taut foliations.
-In \hyperref[BRW]{[BRW]}, Boyer, Rolfsen and Wiest proved that for every compact orientable irreducible $3$-manifold $M$ with $b_1 > 0$, $\pi_1(M)$ is left orderable.
-Hence (3) and (2) hold for all closed orientable irreducible $3$-manifolds that have positive first Betti number.
+The implication (3) $\Rightarrow$ (1) is known by \hyperref[OS]{[OS]}, \hyperref[B]{[B]}, \hyperref[KR]{[KR]}.
+In \hyperref[Ga1]{[Ga1]}, Gabai proved that all closed orientable irreducible $3$-manifolds with positive first Betti number admit taut foliations.
+In \hyperref[BRW]{[BRW]}, Boyer, Rolfsen and Wiest proved that for every compact orientable irreducible $3$-manifold $M$ with $b_1(M) > 0$, $\pi_1(M)$ is left orderable.
+Hence (3) and (2) hold for all closed orientable irreducible $3$-manifolds with $b_1 > 0$.

 Furthermore, connections between foliations and laminations, and orders and group actions (on $1$-manifolds) were developed in many works.
-Morgan and Shalen proved the duality of incompressible measured laminations and $\pi_1$-actions on $\mathbb{R}$-trees (\hyperref[MS1]{[MS1]}, \hyperref[MS2]{[MS2]}, \hyperref[MS3]{[MS3]}).
-Through his universal circle (\hyperref[T]{[T]}), Thurston showed that: for every atoroidal $3$-manifold $M$ that admits a taut foliation, there exists an effective action of $\pi_1(M)$ on $S^{1}$ induced by the taut foliation.
-In \hyperref[CD]{[CD]}, Calegari and Dunfield showed that tight essential laminations with solid tori guts (in atoroidal $3$-manifolds) also induce effective actions of $\pi_1$ on $S^{1}$.
+Through his universal circle construction (\hyperref[T]{[T]}), Thurston showed that: for every atoroidal $3$-manifold $M$ that admits a taut foliation, there exists an effective action of $\pi_1(M)$ on $S^{1}$ induced by the taut foliation.
+In \hyperref[CD]{[CD]}, Calegari and Dunfield showed that tight essential laminations with solid tori guts in every atoroidal $3$-manifold $M$ also induce effective actions of $\pi_1(M)$ on $S^{1}$.

 Transverse $(\pi_1,\mathbb{R})$ structure for taut foliations is a way to relate them to left orderability of the fundamental group.